nightroman/PowerShellTraps/PowerShell.exe/Not-current-version/README.md

 ```

 is not correct.
-It invokes *Script2.ps1* by the installed Windows PowerShell.
+It invokes *Script2.ps1* by the installed PowerShell v5.

 The correct way for the above scenario is